syncfusion-content/windowsforms-docs/WindowsForms/Calendar/DateTimePickerAdvAppearance.md

-> Note: MonthCalendarAdv.ThemedBorder property should be set to false to make the 3D border setting effective.
+N>: MonthCalendarAdv.ThemedBorder property should be set to false to make the 3D border setting effective.
 Refer_ Visual Settings

 {% highlight c# %}
 //Setting border to "All" sides